samay58/plume-reader/README.md

-# Plumage: Elevate Your Reading
+# Bobby: Your Reading Buddy

-A powerful browser extension that enhances your online reading experience with AI-powered insights.
-Highlight any text to receive instant explanations, summaries, and analysis - making complex content accessible with just a click.
+Meet Bobby, your friendly reading companion!
+Highlight text to get instant explanations and insights.
+Like Clippy, but actually helpful.

 ## Features